typst/typst/docs/src/guides/guide-for-latex-users.md

 or render text based on some [condition]($scripting/#conditionals).
 Within code mode, it is possible to render normal markup [_content_]($type/content) by using square brackets.
-Within code mode, this content is treated just as any other normal variable.
+Within code mode, this content is treated just as any other normal value for a variable.

 ```example
 First, a rectangle: